Tipcat-98/redditpostsgw2tipcat/README.md

 It also opens up use for potential use of Mantra of Distraction as a DPS tool.

 Condition Troubadour didn't see much play as a lot of interactions weren't working properly, and surprise, they still aren't working all too well.
-These include Call and Response (CnR) not triggering Shatter effects like Maim the Disillusioned, Cry of Pain or even Mayhem.
+These include Call and Response not triggering Shatter effects like Maim the Disillusioned, Cry of Pain or even Mayhem.
-More detail will be spent talking about CnR later in this post.
+More detail will be spent talking about Call and Response later in this post.
 We did see dedicated players managing to push condition and condition quickness Troubadour to 37k and 33k, respectively.
 Which makes it look not completely devoid of hope as a build.

 Heal Troubadour while providing more raw heal output and barrier, is still found to be lacking a lot of utility compared to its older sibling in Heal Chronomancer.
 This has been remedied a little bit by giving Tale of the Honorable Rogue Aegis instead of Stability.
 Distortion share is not as big of a balance shakeup anymore in today's Guild Wars 2 as other forms of utility and tools have been power crept in its absence, which means it doesn't really have too much of an unique advantage over Heal Chronomancer.
+Taking Tale of the August Queen also means sacrificing a lot of CC output due to dropping Signet of Humility.
 But we will also go into Heal Chronomancer a tiny bit and what could be done in this post.

 In the release we saw a fair amount of nerfs to our damage output but also changes that made the rotation easier to execute, unforatunely I think the nerfs were a bit overzealous and the gameplay changes a bit lacking since we still struggle a fair bit.